mogu-lab/probabilistic-foundations-of-ml/ethics-of-data.md

 # The Ethics of Data

-**Context:** So far, we've been giving data from our collaborators and we've done our best to help answer their scientific questions.
-Without much reflection, we can easily conclude that we've done "good" in the world; after all, we've just doing our best to improve patient care for beings across the galaxy.
-But is this the limit to our role in our IHH?
+**Context:** So far, we've been given data from our collaborators at the IHH and we've done our best to help answer their scientific questions.
+Without much reflection, we can easily conclude that we've done "good" in the world; after all, we've just been doing our best to improve patient care for beings across the galaxy.
+But is this the limit to our role at our IHH?
 Or are we also responsible for asking the "bigger questions"---to question our professional role from an ethical perspective?

 **Challenge:** One challenge we may have is that we don't even know what we should ask ourselves.
-It's therefore important we work with a diverse team that can help us examine our blind spots: e.g. colleagues with different identities/backgrounds, people affected by AI/ML systems, experts on gender and critical race theory, anthropology, philosophy, science and technology studies, the history of science, and more.
+It's therefore important we work with a diverse team that can help us examine our blind spots: e.g. colleagues with different identities/backgrounds, people affected by our AI/ML systems, experts on gender and critical race theory, anthropology, philosophy, science and technology studies, history of science, and more.

 **Outline:** We'll focus on three questions:
 * What's lost when we represent people as data?